LemurPwned/cmtj/docs/physics/contributions.md

 We set for `top` and `bottom` separately since it may come for instance from top and bottom layer and thus top or bottom may be different.
 Effectively, you can just pass either, where you sum the dipole tensors and it'll have the same effect.
 However, API makes this convenient separation to logically separate those contributions.

-!!! attention
+!!! note

     Dipole tensor for now is only set from the Layer API.
 We may add a function for adding it in the Junction API as well in near future.

 ### Anisotropy